 Related: Begin your BJJ career confidently as you learn the essential techniques and movements that every beginner should know.
 This article reveals the basic moves and techniques to help improve your game so far.

 Bridging Mechanism: How to Bridge in BJJ & MMA?

 Bridging is a great way to work against the laws of gravity (weight-bearing exercise).
 As a result, the hip extensors get more robust, and the core gets more stable.

 To begin this bridge exercise, lie on your back with your arms at your sides.
 The next step is to lift your hips while squeezing your toes and shoulders into the bridge position.

 When it comes to grappling martial arts, the bridge is one of the essential techniques.
 With this technique, practitioners can avoid unwanted bottom positions, such as the side control and mount.

 In addition, it can help alleviate back pain and increase the activity of trunk stabilization muscles like the internal oblique, external oblique, and so forth.

-In the following video, you’ll get some great advice to perform the bridge technique correctly for BJJ, MMA, and Wrestling.
+In the following video, you’ll get great advice on correctly performing the bridge technique for BJJ, MMA, and Wrestling.